 That being said, if someone keeps the house on the market in the winter months, they are likely much more motivated to sell.
 Whatever the personal circumstances of the seller, typically houses that are on the market in the winter are vacant or the homeowner is in a hurry to sell.
 This again, is great for the home buyer.

 Better Home Prices

 Real estate is often a simple function of supply and demand.
 With high demand and a limited supply, home sellers have the ability to list homes at higher rates.
 In the winter, the opposite happens.
 Because there are fewer home buyers in winter, sellers may bring prices down to attract interest from what little demand there is.
 Again, those who are listing during the winter are motivated to sell and will make pricing changes that give them the best chance to do that.
 This is why home buyers in winter typically enjoy lower home prices.

 Undivided Attention from Agents

 While any good real estate agent will give you the attention and service you need, with fewer home buyers and transactions to manage in the winter, that level of service is even better.
 Your agent will likely have more openings and time available to help you with home showings which will make the process of purchasing a home much quicker than if they were swamped in the spring and summer months.
-Again, your agent should offer this kind of attention regardless of time of year, but the winter slow down simply improves their ability to help you.
+Again, your agent should offer this kind of attention regardless of the time of year, but the winter slow down simply improves their ability to help you.

-All in all, the winter is a great time to buy.
+All in all, winter is a great time to buy.
 However, if you prefer to wait until there are more homes for sale in the spring and summer, the winter is still a great time to get your finances in order.
 If you’re looking to buy in the spring, you need to get prepared so that you can have your mortgage preapproval ready to go when you’re ready to buy.
-This will make the process much more straight-forward and enjoyable, and your agent will appreciate that you’re a serious buyer.
+This will make the process much more straightforward and enjoyable, and your agent will appreciate that you’re a serious buyer.